xieby1/runXonY/src/about.md

 ### Well-defined Simple Machine

-In order to describe guest and host in a consistent way, I'd like to introduce a idealistic computer,
+In order to describe guest and host consistently,
+I'd like to introduce a idealistic computer,
 I call it "well-defined simple machine".